-Sensational 60s Experience continue to tour UK
+Sensational 60s Experience continues to tour UK

 One of the most explosive 60s touring shows over the past few years has to be the Sensational 60s Experience.

-With a new production, five legendary names will take to the stage including Mike Pender (original voice of The Searchers) Chris Farlowe, Herman's Hermits, The Fortunes and the New Amen Corner.
+With a new production, five legendary names will take to the stage including Mike D'Abo, Mike Pender (original voice of The Searchers), Herman's Hermits, The Fortunes and the New Amen Corner.

 Hits songs will include Needles and Pins, Out Of Time, I'm Into Something Good, Storm In A Tea Cup, Bend Me Shape Me and many more.